den-materials/js-ajax-lesson/readme.md

 - Get a single book and spit out the JSON collection in the console
     - Hint: What might we add to the URL to get a `Show` route for a specific `id`?
 - Use the more generic [$.ajax](http://api.jquery.com/jquery.ajax/) to do the same request
-- Add a new book to the list with a name and a note\*
+- Add a new book to the list with a title, author, image, and release date\*
     - Hint: What verb would we use to `Create` something?
-- Modify that book by changing its name\*
+- Modify that book by changing its title\*
     - Hint: What verb would we use to `Update` something?
 - Finally, delete the book you just made.